abdallahhaytham/AbdallahHaytham/README.md

 </a>
 </p>

-💡 Junior Backend developer focused on building scalable and maintainable APIs using clean architecture principles, with hands-on experience in authentication, data access, and performance optimization.
+💡 Junior Backend Developer focused on building scalable and maintainable APIs.
+My goal is not only to write code, but also to gain a deep understanding of project management, business design, and error engineering, while selecting the most suitable solution from hundreds of possible solutions.

 ---